Kava Interactions

 Kava + alcohol

-highKava and alcohol both depress the central nervous system through GABAergic and other mechanisms, producing additive sedation and motor impairment.
-More importantly, both substances are hepatotoxic, and concurrent use significantly increases the risk of severe liver injury, including cases of fulminant liver failure requiring transplantation.
+highKava and alcohol both depress the central nervous system, producing additive sedation and impaired coordination.
+More importantly, both are hepatotoxic: kava is a well-documented cause of severe and occasionally fatal liver injury, and alcohol adds a second liver stressor.

 Related ingredients